Screenshots may differ slightly depending on software version.

 Notice that the header for the Response 1 column is truncated (Max peel str…).
 To expand the width of the column automatically, just mouse over the right border until you get the double sided arrow (shown below) and double-click.
 Now, the whole column header (Max peel strength) can be seen.

-Under the Analysis branch, click Max peel strength.
+Under the Analysis branch, click Max peel strength and press the Start Analysis button.
 Then press the Fit Summary tab.

 Notice that design-for model, quadratic, is suggested.
 Click the Lack of Fit Tests pane (location will vary depending on pane layout).
 This looks good (insignificant at p>0.1), so press ahead to the Model tab, then ANOVA with this chosen model.